libremesh/lime-build/README.md

 The project uses an IRC channel on freenode.net

-* #libre-mesh - a public channel for everyone to join and participate
+* #libremesh - a public channel for everyone to join and participate

 Preparing the Compilation Environment
 ===================